github/developer.github.com/content/guides/index.md

 authentication, to manipulating results, to combining results with other services.

-Every tutorial here will have a project, and every project will be stored and documented in our public `samples` repo:
+Every tutorial here will have a project, and every project will be stored and documented in our public `platform-samples` repo:

     https://github.com/github/platform-samples